liaocanada/online-bookstore/README.md

-# David's Online Bookstore
+# Online Bookstore
 An elaborate online bookstore.
+Built by David Liao and Eric Pham.
 (Work in progress!)

 ## Features
 (When complete,) **Users are able to:**